Little green men: History of the term

 In 1946, Harold M. Sherman published a pulp science fiction book entitled The Green Man: A Visitor From Space.
 The cover illustration was of a normal-looking and proportioned human being, albeit with a green skin.

 Nationally syndicated columns by humorist Hal Boyle spoke of a green man from Mars in his flying saucer in early July 1947 during the height of the brand new flying saucer phenomenon in the U.S. that started June 24 after Kenneth Arnold's famous sighting and the Roswell UFO incident.
 However, Boyle did not describe his green Martian as "small".

-In 1951, a science fiction book titled "The Case of the Little Green Men" was published by Mack Reynolds, telling of a private detective hired to investigate disguised aliens living among the human population.
+The 1951 science fiction book The Case of the Little Green Men, by Mack Reynolds, tells of a private detective hired to investigate disguised aliens living among the human population.
 As he was being hired, the detective referred derisively and familiarly to the aliens in the flying saucers being "little green men".
 The cover illustration is notable for depicting the LGM with the classic antennae sticking out of the head.
 Mack Reynolds would go on to write the first Star Trek novel in 1968 (Mission to Horatius).

 By early 1950, stories began circulating in newspapers about little beings being recovered from flying saucer crashes.
 Though largely considered to be hoaxes, some of the stories from the sources about little aliens eventually made it into the popular 1950 book Behind the Flying Saucers by Variety magazine columnist Frank Scully.

 A witness reporting a flying saucer sighting to a Wichita, Kansas newspaper in June 1950 stated that he saw "absolutely no little green men with egg on their whiskers".

-Similarly, electronic searches show that "little green men" was specifically used in reference to science fiction and flying saucers by at least 1951 in The New York Times and The Washington Post (in the Post, a book review of a mystery/science fiction novel called The Little Green Man), and 1952 in the Los Angeles Times and the Chicago Tribune (the Tribune mocking flying saucer reports using a "little green man with pink polka dots").
-The next example of The New York Times using the term dates from 1955 in a book review of a sci-fi satire called Martians, Go Home.
-The Martians were obnoxious "little green men" whose appearance was "true to prophecy".
+The term "little green men" was specifically used in reference to science fiction and flying saucers by at least 1951 in The New York Times and The Washington Post (in the Post, a book review of a mystery/science fiction novel called The Little Green Man), and 1952 in the Los Angeles Times and the Chicago Tribune (the Tribune mocking flying saucer reports using a "little green man with pink polka dots").
+The New York Times used the term in 1955 in a book review of the sci-fi satire Martians, Go Home, saying the Martians were obnoxious "little green men" whose appearance was "true to prophecy".

-In a later example, following a nationally publicized flurry of UFO sightings in November 1957, syndicated Washington columnist Frederick Othman wrote: "New Flying Saucer Epidemic On.
+Following a nationally publicized flurry of UFO sightings in November 1957, syndicated Washington columnist Frederick Othman wrote: "New Flying Saucer Epidemic On.
 All over this land again are flying saucers ...
 No little green men have climbed out of these celestial vehicles so far, but in another couple of days I wouldn't be surprised ..."